 The Shure SM7B is an industry standard dynamic vocal microphone used to record vocals in the studio.
 It’s also commonly used for radio broadcasting.
 The SM7B can also be used to mic bass cabinets and to do live or recorded podcasts.

 Shure is an American audio productions company founded by Sidney N Shure in 1925.
-The company has become one of the world’s biggest and well-known manufacturers of microphones, mixers, phonograph cartridges, and wireless microphones.
-They also produce headphones and earphones.
+As well as making world-class studio microphones, the company has also become one of the world’s biggest and well-known builders of headphones, earphones, and wireless microphones.
+They also produce microphone mixers and vinyl cartridges for DJs.

 Who is This Product For?

-If you’re an upcoming rock artist or even a pro-podcaster on YouTube, this product is an excellent choice for you.
+If you’re an upcoming rock artist or you record rock music in your studio, this microphone is an excellent choice for you.
 With its dynamic output abilities, the SM7B is designed to eliminate any kind of background noise making it perfect for recording in a home studio.

-Try as you may, the SM7B is not made for all types of singing vocals.
+Try as you may, the SM7B is not made for all types of vocal styles.
 In particular, this mic is ideal for heavier vocals, as dynamic mics are best suited for the rock genre.
-They have a pronounced midrange and can handle a high SPL (sound pressure level) making it ideal for transmitting distorted, aggressive rock vocals.
+It’s definitely the best mic for screaming vocals.
+Dynamic mics have a pronounced midrange and can handle a high SPL (sound pressure level) making it ideal for recording distorted, aggressive rock vocals.

-It might be difficult for beginners or singers who use cleaner vocals to use the SM7B as they’re quite tricky to get used to.
-These microphones are best for those that have been singing in the music industry for quite some time.
+There are better options out there if you’re looking to record vocals that are ‘cleaner’ and not rock-based.
 It would be better to start out with a Shure SM57 or SM58 microphone and then work your way up to the SM7B, especially since the latter is quite expensive.

 The SM7B now comes with a bigger windscreen to eliminate background noise and frequencies.
 This is ideal if you’re recording with computers or other high frequency electronic devices.
 The mic also comes with a stand adaptor and a cover for the back panel of the mic, and you’ll receive some nice little extras like a Shure sticker.

-In this video it shows you exactly what you’re paying for complete with mic tests.
+In this video it shows you exactly what you’re paying for, and it will also show you a few mic tests.

 The Best Microphone for Rock Vocals - Overview and Features

-It’s not suited to being a handheld mic as it’s physically quite broad, but it can easily be mounted on a stand.
-Unfortunately this mic doesn’t come with an additional stand so these will need to be purchased separately.
+The SM7B isn’t suited to being a handheld mic as it’s physically quite broad, but it can be easily mounted on a stand.
+Unfortunately this mic doesn’t come with an additional stand so this will need to get one of these as well.

 It also has an adjustable bracket so you can move the mic around to find the best position for recording in your studio.